 The selection of modes within Experience is known as “will power”.
 An act of will is the ability to switch between modes or stay in a particular mode.
 It is the switching on and off of attention and wielding it within Experience.
 Attention is a push button style of switch, press once to change mode, press again after several seconds to stop an established mode.
 Observation mode is the first step to resisting poorly focussed attention.

 As an example of mode switching try relaxing with your eyes shut.
 You may find yourself attending to a fragment of inner speech, this might turn on relationship planning mode.
 Your attention lapses and the relationship planning mode will just continue.
 To switch off relationship planning mode you need to attend to it, to listen carefully to the words of inner speech.
 This briefly interrupts the inner speech and returns you to observation mode.
 If you immediately attend again to the next unconsciously generated tranche of inner speech you will switch back to relationship planning mode.
-This shows why a general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.
+This shows why the general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.

 Mindfulness is a technique of disrupting modes by attending to any minor mode so that Observation Mode predominates.